Nonsmooth optimal value and policy functions in mechanical systems subject to unilateral constraints: Introduction

 \section{Introduction}

-In the optimization approach to robot control, a policy is sought that extremizes a given performance criterion; the performance achieved by this \emph{optimal policy} is the \emph{optimal value} of the problem.
-Two widely-applied frameworks for solving such problems are reinforcement learning and trajectory optimization.
-Although many algorithms are available in either framework, scalable algorithms in both leverage local approximations---gradients of values and policies---to iteratively improve toward optimality.
-In robotics applications like collision--free motion planning, these gradients are guaranteed to exist and can be readily computed or approximated.
-We show in this paper that these gradients can fail to exist for contact-rich robot dynamics, precluding application of state--of--the--art algorithms for optimal control.
+This paper focuses on optimal control of \emph{mechanical} systems subject to \emph{unilateral} constraints~\cite{Ballard2000-ui}, which are commonly used to model contact-rich dynamics of rigid robots~\cite{Johnson2016-nh}.
+In an optimal control problem, a policy is sought that extremizes a given performance criterion; the performance achieved by this \emph{optimal policy} is the \emph{optimal value} of the problem.
+Two popular approaches for solving such problems are trajectory optimization~\cite{Polak1997-xd} and reinforcement learning~\cite{Bertsekas1996-lf}.
+Although many algorithms are available in either framework, scalable algorithms in both leverage local approximations -- gradients of values and/or policies -- to iteratively improve toward optimality.
+In applications with smooth dynamics, these gradients are guaranteed to exist and can be readily computed or approximated.

+Recent work has applied state-of-the-art algorithms for trajectory optimization~\cite{Posa2014-cz,Patel2019-nr,Mordatch2012-ar,Hereid2018-vy} and reinforcement learning~\cite{Schulman2015-kr,Kumar2016-nt,Levine2016-lw,Hwangbo2019-ou} to optimal control of contach-rich dynamics, producing impressive results in simulations and experiments of robot manipulation and locomotion.
+However, the algorithms underlying these results~\cite{Polak1997-xd,Williams1992-as} are only known to converge to stationary points in smooth systems since they rely on gradients of the functions that define costs and constraints.